VikalpRajKisku/VikalpRajKisku/README.md

 ---

+### Introduction
+Hi, I'm Vikalp Raj Kisku, a passionate data science student at the Indian Institute of Technology Madras.
+I love exploring new technologies and applying them to solve real-world problems.
+I'm also a part-time digital artist, creating stunning visuals and designs.

+---

 ### Education 🎓
 - **Degree:** Bachelor of Science in Data Science
 - **Institution:** Indian Institute of Technology Madras (2024-2028)